BabylonJS/OldDocumentationSite/content/How_To/GUI/Gui.md

 For complex controls (like the ColorPicker for instance), you can turn on rendering cache by using `control.useBitmapCache = true`.
 This will store a cached version of the control image in order to reuse it when the GUI is updated.

+Starting with Babylon.js v4.0 the GUI system uses the Invalidate Rect optimization which allows the renderer to only update portions of the texture.
+If you want to turn it off, you can call `adtTexture.useInvalidateRectOptimization = false`

 ## Controls

 A control is an abstraction of a piece of UI.
 There are two kinds of controls: